simon-paris/table-packer/README.md

 table.add(myItem);
 ```

-You can also set horizontal alignments using the `left` and `right` functions.
+You can set horizontal alignments using the `left` and `right` functions.
 The margin
 function sets the margin to one value on all sides:

 ```javascript
 table.add(myItem).margin(10).left();
 ```
+You can also set individual margins.

 ```javascript
 table.add(myItem).margin("left", 10);
 ```
-You can also set individual margins.

-```javascript
-table.row();
-```
 The `row` function completes the current row and starts a new one.
 The height of a row is
 is the height of the highest item including margins.
 Empty rows have no effect.

+```javascript
+table.row();
+```

 ###Laying out items